I-pee/CodexStart_2341004247/README.md

 # CodexStart_2341004247
+This repo contains solutions to 10 introductory problems from CSES.

+# About
-Name: Ipshit Kumar Dubey
+Name: Ipshit Kumar Dubey <br>
-Reg_No.: 2341004247
+Reg_No.: 2341004247 <br>
-CSES USERNAME: ipshit
+CSES USERNAME: ipshit <br>